MingyuYang-Yale/BENG469/Assignment2/Preparation/README.md

 1. Install and test the 10x Cell Ranger DNA pipeline on HPC.
 2. Run cellranger-dna cnv using raw FASTQ files to perform CNV calling.
 3. Install and test the SCICoNE pipeline on HPC
-4. Running SCICoNE on 10x Genomics data to reconstructs the history of copy number events in a frozen breast tumor tissue from a triple negative ductal carcinoma.
+4. Running SCICoNE on simulate_data to reconstructs the history of copy number events

+(10x Genomics data : a frozen breast tumor tissue from a triple negative ductal carcinoma. )

 ```
 ssh -Y beng469_my393@farnam.hpc.yale.edu